 Today, an increasing number of people want to speak a foreign tongue.
 But there’s one problem.
 Which path should you choose — online or traditional courses?

-As the world is becoming a global village, most people would agree on the undeniable importance of language learning in today’s society.
+As the world is becoming a global village, most people agree on the undeniable importance of language learning in today’s society.

 Let’s face it; we all have different requirements—there’s no one-size-fits-all.